thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide.md

     </tbody>
 </table>

-It's a common use case for customers to separate clusters within an environment based on use case.
+It is a common use case for customers to separate clusters within an environment based on use case.
 An abstract version of this concept exists in public cloud as well (people may use different regions/zones for different use cases).
 We might tag a cluster designed for Oracle workloads to leverage the "app:oracle" tag, allowing us to place these workloads on this cluster via the placement engine.
 Another use case is for compliance reasons - users may tag clusters based on compliance capabilities on specific environments to ensure workloads land in an environment that will help them pass audits.

 ---